 Teams Live Event

 Teams Live Events is an extension of Teams meetings, enabling you to produce events for large online audiences with more control over video, audience interaction, and reporting.
 Live Events facilitate up to 10,000 attendees, so they are perfect for larger group events.
 They also facilitate a specially designed Q&A chat box, where you or another event producer can answer queries in real time, either privately or publicly.
+It's recommened to do a practise run to familiarise yourself with Live Events.

 - Open your calendar.